| | Making money on a free lunch Donald

 also true that open source is a growing market, and that more people are

 making money at it.
 So how do you , a developer, go about it?
+The simplest, easiest way is to keep on doing what you love: writing

 code.
 There is a growing demand for people with your open-source skills.